mheap/nexmo-developer/_use_cases/en/private-sms-communication.md

 https://33ab96a2.ngrok.io/webhooks/inbound-sms
 ```

-Ensure that you select `POST` from the "HTTP Method" drop-down list so that Nexmo knows that your application is expecting the message details to be delivered via a `POST` request.
+Ensure that you select `POST` from the "HTTP Method" drop-down list so that Vonage knows that your application is expecting the message details to be delivered via a `POST` request.

 ### Start the chat